julianburr/sketch-plugin-boilerplate/README.md

 │
-└─── /src  # Source code, split into the different parts of your plugin │    └─── /framework  # Any xcode cocoa frameworks you want to load into your plugin │    └─── /plugin  # The plugins JS source code
+└─── /src  # Source code, split into the different parts of your plugin │    └─── /framework  # Any xcode cocoa frameworks you want to load into your plugin │    └─── /objc  # Your objective c code of framework │    └─── /plugin  # The plugins JS source code
 │    │    └─── index.js  # By default, this will be used to bundle your production plugin.js file
 │    └─── /webview  # The source for possible web views